ResearchComputing/Documentation/docs/software/spack.md

 ### Installing and Using Compilers with Spack

-In addition to standard software packages, you can use Spack to install compilers which are not currently available on the CURC software stack.
+In addition to standard software packages, you can use Spack to install compilers which are not currently available in the Alpine software stack.
 For example, if you need the newest available version of `gcc`, you can install it into your environment as follows:

 ```
 [johndoe@c3cpu-c11-u17-2 ~]$ spack install --add gcc@13.1.0